 Stoughton Utilities' water comes from four wells located throughout the city and is pumped directly into the water distribution system and three storage facilities.
 The water is treated with chlorine and fluoride as it leaves the wells.
-In 2022, Stoughton Utilities pumped a total of 443,509,000 gallons of water.
+In 2023, Stoughton Utilities pumped a total of 439,434,000 gallons of water.

-Stoughton Utilities is nonprofit and is owned directly by the City of Stoughton.
-All operations are funded entirely by the water, electric, and wastewater rates paid for our services by customers.
-In lieu of taxes for 2022, Stoughton Utilities paid \$850,067 to the City of Stoughton, making it the largest taxpayer in the city.
+Stoughton Utilities is not for profit and is owned directly by the City of Stoughton.
+All utility operations are funded entirely by the water, electric, and wastewater rates paid for our services by customers.
+In lieu of taxes for 2023, Stoughton Utilities paid \$756,567 to the City of Stoughton, making it the largest taxpayer in the city.